The Ultimate Guide to Occitanie Beer Culture and Local Craft Breweries

 Visiting Breweries and Taprooms

-When I show up at a brewery, I’m not just looking for a pint; I’m looking for a story.
-Most places I’ve been to are happy to chat about their process.
+When I show up at a brewery, I’m not just looking for a pint, I’m looking for a story.
+Most places I’ve been to are happy to chat about their process, and it kinda feels like you get the whole background with every pour.
 It’s pretty cool to see where the magic happens.
 Some places even have tours, which I always try to do if I have the time.
 It gives you a better appreciation for the work that goes into each batch.

 Here’s what I usually look for when I visit: